cirosantilli/china-dictatorship/CONTRIBUTING.md

 Forbidden:

--   at mention @cirosantilli (or other unsubscribed users) unless there is moderation need.
+-   don't at mention @cirosantilli (or other unsubscribed users) unless there is moderation need.

     If Ciro unsubscribed from a thread, it means that he does not want to reply there anymore.